Schwartz-AlaLaurila-Labs/sa-labs-analysis-docs/parsing-your-data.md

 * Add / Remove parameter to epoch or cell data
 * Registering your own plots and pre-processors

-The detailed usage of functionality is listed in [data curator features](/parsing-your-data/data-curator-features.md)
+The detailed usage of data curator functionality is listed in [1.3.1](/parsing-your-data/data-curator-features.md)

 a\) Run`openCurator`from MATLAB command line.
 It will open the Data Curator window as below.